aghilghosh/Isoqube/README.md

 - Flexible and reusable to meet diverse business needs.

 ## Solution Overview
 This repository contains a .NET 8 solution simulating a build server.
-It includes a configurator application (Angular) that allows users to create and run build configurations.
+It includes a configurator application (Isoqube.Controlcenter) that allows users to create and run build configurations.
 The consumer logic is simulated, providing a framework to implement custom logic and application flows.

 ## How It Works
 1. **Bootstrap Process:** Isoqube registers all consumers to handle events.